johnbeynon/johnbeynon.github.com/_posts/2013-08-22-heroku-rails-template.md

 ```

 You can see [here](https://github.com/johnbeynon/heroku-rails-template) the full
-wdetails of what the template does.
+details of what the template does.
 Remembering a URL like that isn't particular easy and if it's not easy to
 remember you'll forget to use it, so I also whipped up a quick plugin for the
 Heroku CLI which you can install via